lvsz/bcbfbl/README.md

 $ ./bf tests/hello-word.b
 $ ./bf tests/cat.b < bf.lisp
 ```
-It assumes you have [SBCL](http://www.sbcl.org) installed, and compiles to bytecode by default.
+This assumes you have [SBCL](http://www.sbcl.org) installed, and compiles to bytecode by default.
-Making it work with a different Common Lisp implementation should be fairly straightforward, just replace `*posix-argv*` and `exit` with their equivalent.
+Making BCBFBL work with a different Common Lisp implementation should be fairly straightforward, just replace `*posix-argv*` and `exit` with their equivalent.
 To create a static standalone binary:
 ```
 $ make static